Treyson-Grange/DroneCones/FinalProjectReport/UsersManual.md

 ## Adding a Drone
 * On the your homepage click the button on the upper right of the page labeled "+ Drone."
 This will open up a new menu.
 ![Add Button](DroneOwnerImages/Add.jpg)
+![Add Menu](DroneOwnerImages/AddMenu.jpg)
 * Once inside the Add New Drone menu, there are a few inputs displayed.
-![Add Menu](DroneOwnerImages/AddMenu.jpg)
     1. The name textfield is where the name of the new drone is specified.
     2. There are then three options for the size of the drone, small, medium, and large.
 Small means the drone can carry one cone, medium the drone carries two cones and large means the drone can carry up to four cones.
-* At the bottom on the menu there are two buttons.
+* At the bottom of the menu there are two buttons.
 The one on the left cancels and returns to the home page.
 The Add button adds the new drone with the name and size specified to the database and returns to the home page.
-* One thing to note is that the default status is set to enabled.
+* One thing to note is that the default status is set to enabled, which can be changed by editing it later.

 ## Editing a Drone
 * On the homepage click the edit button in the upper right corner of the desired drone to edit.
 This will open up a new menu.